phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 As you can see, they are still only separated by the **A** SNP in the positive k-mer and the **C** SNP in the negative one.
 Now there are 4 different pairs, with 8 separate sequences making up these 4 pairs.
-This expanded all from the original pair and all of these new pairs would check for subtype 2.2 at position 1231.
+This expanded all from the original pair and all of these new pairs would check for genotype 2.2 at position 1231.

 In this example, there would end up being a total of 16 different k-mers due to the reverse compliment also being input into biohansel.